The Ultimate Local SEO Dictionary for 2023

 SERP (Search Engine Results Page): After a search query, this page displays the results from the search.

-Service Area: This is the term used to describe the area in which a business will provide services for.
+Service Area: This is the term used to describe the area in which a business will provide services.
 Service-based businesses and businesses with delivery will define a service area for their customer base.

 Sitemap: A list of the pages found on a website.
 This can be internal, used by search engines to find the correct pages on a website, or external, used by visitors to the site.

-Site Speed: Site Speed is a test that is ran through Google and shows how quickly your website viewers are able to load website pages and content.
-It’s important to have a high site speed because it’s a ranking factor for website, mobile, and is an indication of your user experience.
+Site Speed: Site Speed is a test that is run through Google and shows how quickly your website viewers are able to load website pages and content.
+It’s important to have a high site speed because it’s a ranking factor for website, and mobile and is an indication of your user experience.